 The doctor will make a cut in the skin over the area of intestine that needs to be removed.
 The cuts will pass through skin and muscle to reach the inside of the abdomen.
 The intestine will be clamped on either side of the piece that is to be removed.
 The intestine next to each clamp will be cut.
 The diseased portion of intestine will then be removed.
 The two loose ends of intestine will be sewn together.
 Some soft tubes may be left in the abdomen to drain any accumulating fluids.

-If the procedure was done as an emergency, or if the doctor decides that the intestines need time to rest and heal, you may require a colostomy.
+If the procedure was done as an emergency, or if the doctor decides that the intestines need time to rest and heal, you may require a colostomy or ileostomy.
 In this procedure, an artificial opening will be created in your abdomen, called a stoma.
 One or both ends of the intestine will be attached to the stoma.
-This allows waste material (feces) to exit your intestine through the stoma.
+This allows feces to exit your intestine through the stoma.
 It collects in a pouch called an ostomy bag.
-A colostomy may be left in place for several months while your intestine heals.
+A colostomy may be left in place while your intestine heals.

 When your intestine has healed properly, you will undergo another operation.
 The ends of the intestine will be rejoined.
 If the majority of your large intestine has been removed, you may require a permanent colostomy.

 The anesthesia will prevent pain during the procedure.
-Medicine may be given to help manage any pain after the procedure.
+Ask your doctor about medication to help with the pain.

 The usual length of stay is 5-7 days.
 Your doctor may choose to keep you longer if complications arise.

 You may need antibiotics.
-You may also need medicine for nausea and pain.You may require a nasogastric (NG) tube for a few days.
+You may also need medication for nausea and pain.You may require a nasogastric (NG) tube for a few days.
 The tube enters through your nose and goes to your stomach.
-It is used to help decompress your bowel.Your intestine will require some time to heal before it will function properly again.
-At first, you will get nutrition through an IV (needle in your hand).
+It is used to help decompress your intestines.Your intestine will require some time to heal before it will function properly again.
+At first, you will get nutrition through an IV.
 As you improve, you will be slowly advanced through liquid and soft diets to a regular diet.If you had a colostomy or ileostomy, a pouch will be attached on the outside of your body.
 Waste material will be collected in it.